What we offer

-The PEGR platform has been deployed in experimental work and enabled the following projects:
+The PEGR platform, integrated with our Galaxy.org workflow engines and our own STENCIL (RRID:SCR_021878) visualization application, has been deployed in experimental work for over five years and enabled the following large-scale NIH funded projects:

-PEGR integrates the NSF Galaxy.org platform.
-Further development is ongoing to leverage government-funded cloud services at XSEDE and OSG.
-We also intend to extend our services to include tissue and cell samples.
+Further development is ongoing to leverage government-funded cloud services available through Cornell’s involvement with Jetstream2, XSEDE and OSG to enable practically unlimited free access to nationally funded supercomputing systems for processing our researcher workflows.
+We also intend to extend our Epigenomics assays and services to include additional methods for technical processing of tissue and cell samples.

 Our software platforms, including PEGR, were developed in collaboration with Frank Pugh, professor in the department of Molecular Biology and Genetics at Cornell; William KM Lai, Assistant Research Professor in the departments of Molecular Biology and Genetics and Department of Computational Biology at Cornell; Shaun Mahony, Associate Professor in the Biochemistry & Molecular Biology Department at Penn State University, and the Galaxy.org team at Penn State.To learn more about what we do and how it could further your research aims, contact us at firstname.lastname@example.org.
 We are looking forward to enabling exciting scientific discoveries together.

 If you publish data that has been generated with the help of the services we provide, mentioning the Cornell Institute of Biotechnology in the acknowledgments section is very helpful.
 Here is why.
 You can also review our authorship guidelines. please reference the following research Resource Identifiers (RRIDs):